SuperOfficeDocs/superoffice-docs/user-guide/en/company/delete-relation.md

 # Delete relations

-You can delete relations that have been set up, as follows:

 [!include[Go to company](../includes/goto-company.md)]

 1. Right-click the required relation on the **Relations** section tab and select **Delete**.
 The **Delete Relation** dialog opens.